chirag04/mail-listener2/readme.md

   searchFilter: ["ALL"], // the search filter being used after an IDLE notification has been retrieved
   markSeen: true, // all fetched email willbe marked as seen and not fetched next time
   fetchUnreadOnStart: true, // use it only if you want to get all unread email on lib start.
 Default is `false`,
-  mailParserOptions: {streamAttachments: true}, // options to be passed to mailParser lib.
   attachments: true, // download attachments as they are encountered to the project directory
   attachmentOptions: { directory: "attachments/" } // specify a download directory for attachments });